 - Majed SAAD, PhD. title: “Terabits Wireless Communication Receiver Using SC Modulation“, Joint doctoral supervision with Lebanese International University (LIU) (Lebanon), and CentraleSupélec (France).
 Advisors: Jacques Palicot and Faouzi Bader (France), and Ali Al Gouwhayel with Hussein Hijazi (Lebanon).
 Period: Jan.
 2018 end 2020.

-- Hussein CHOUR, PhD. title: “Cognitive Radio in Device-to-Device (D2D) Future Communication Systems“.
-Joint doctoral supervision with the Lebanese University in Beirut (Lebanon), and CentraleSupélec (France).
+- Hussein CHOUR, PhD. title: “Full-Duplex Device-to-Device Communication for 5G Network“.
+Joint doctoral supervision with the Lebanese University in Beirut (Lebanon), and CentraleSupélec ( campus of Rennes, France).

 - Quentin BODINIER, PhD. titled: “Coexistence of Communication Systems Based on Enhanced Multi-Carrier Waveforms with Legacy OFDM Networks“.
 Advisors: Prof. Jacques Palicot, and Dr. Faouzi Bader.
 Period: Oct.
 2014-end Oct.
 2017.